jyutzler/Bridge-Systems/system.md

 Note: if you pass a suit bid and bid it later, it is natural, not a cue bid:
    * (1♦) - p - (1♥) - p - (1♠) - 2♦ = natural, 6+

+## Weak Jump Shifts
+In a competitive sequence, jump shifts are weak, showing a similar hand to a preempt.
+To make a strong jump shift in competition:
+   * Double/Redouble and bid a new suit
+   * Cue bid opponent's suit and raise

 ## With Conventions
 Unless otherwise noted elsewhere, any bid or double by an opponent cancels a convention intended for non-competitive sequences.